faenrandir/a_careful_examination/documents/spiritual_experiences-testimony-holy_ghost/parts-of-an-LDS-spiritual-experience.md

 ### Potential phenomenological explanations

-What is perceived as an LDS spiritual experience (or the Spirit or Holy Ghost) may involve one or more of these elements:[^different_perspectives]
+Based on the above list and common descriptions ([for example](https://www.churchofjesuschrist.org/study/new-era/2010/09/feeling-the-spirit?lang=eng)), what is perceived as an LDS spiritual experience (or the Spirit or Holy Ghost) may be postulated to involve one or more of these elements:[^different_perspectives]

 1. A feeling of [elevation](https://en.wikipedia.org/wiki/Elevation_%28emotion%29): this is a hormonally-mediated feeling that produces a "swelling" feeling in the chest and is generated when witnessing or performing altruistic acts or participating in acts of transcendent beauty.[^oxytocin]
 1. [Frisson](https://en.wikipedia.org/wiki/Frisson): "a psychophysiological response to rewarding auditory and/or visual stimuli that often induces a pleasurable or otherwise positively-valenced affective state."